The Best of Fritz Leiber: Awards

 The book won the 1975 Locus Poll Award for Best Single Author Collection.
 The story "Gonna Roll the Bones" won both the 1967 Nebula Award and the 1968 Hugo Award for Best Novelette.

-Projected Night Shade edition
+Night Shade edition

 As of July 5, 2009, Night Shade Press was planning a new Leiber collection to be issued under the same title, but covering the whole of his writing career through his death in 1992.
 Publication was projected for 2010.
+It was eventually published under the title Selected Stories which itself won the Locus Award for Best Collection in 2011.